veerrajukakarla434/vrk-sql-queries/vrk-sql-queries/src/main/java/com/vrk/sql/queries/sql.md

 #### DCL (Data Control Language):
 * These statements are used to set privileges such as Grant and Revoke database access permission to the specific user.

+## SQL Constraints

+* **NOT NULL** - Ensures that a column cannot have a NULL value
+* **UNIQUE** - Ensures that all values in a column are different
+* **PRIMARY KEY** - A combination of a NOT NULL and UNIQUE.
+Uniquely identifies each row in a table
+* **FOREIGN KEY** - Uniquely identifies a row/record in another table
+* **CHECK** - Ensures that all values in a column satisfies a specific condition
+* **DEFAULT** - Sets a default value for a column when no value is specified
+* **INDEX** - Used to create and retrieve data from the database very quickly

+* Examples refer this link : https://www.geeksforgeeks.org/sql-constraints/

+**Behaviour of Foriegn Key Column on Delete:**

+* There are two ways to maintin the integrity of data in Child table, when a particular record is deleted in the main table.
+When two tables are connected with Foriegn key, and certain data in the main table is deleted, for which a record exits in the child table, then we must have some mechanism to save the integrity of data in the child table.

+* **On Delete Cascade** : This will remove the record from child table, if that value of foriegn key is deleted from the main table.

+* **On Delete Null** : This will set all the values in that record of child table as NULL, for which the value of foriegn key is deleted from the main table.

+* If we don't use any of the above, then we cannot delete data from the main table for which data in child table exists.
+We will get an error if we try to do so.

+**ERROR : Record in child table exist**